placetopay-org/emailage/readme.md

 ### Getting the EmailAge Response
-Although Emailage delivers the results in a one-level-deep array, you have access to convenient methods for getting specifically the information we need from the returned response.
+Although Emailage delivers the results in a one-level-deep array, you have access to convenient methods for getting specifically the information you need from the returned response.
 You can organize the data in a grouped way according to the type of data:

 ```php